“It doesn’t matter how slowly you go, as long as you don’t stop.”Confucius

 I chose Slovakia as my intern destination.
 I trusted my gut that this intern position as a Market Analyst would bring me a great opportunity to understand more about markets and gain experience in international business and economics.
 By really immersing myself in this work, I have fully understood how worldwide companies run their own business, how people work together to achieve the same goals and uphold sustainable values.

 After all, we can learn many things from an internship.
 Even if you haven’t gotten a job yet, just keep believing in yourself and try as much as you can.
 Your fate will finally lead you to a journey that will change your life.

 What challenges do you face at work?

 The biggest obstacle is probably how to communicate well with my colleagues.
-I remember first time when I spoke in English with my supervisor.
+I remember the first time when I spoke in English with my supervisor.
 I spoke a bit too fast because of being nervous and didn’t pronounce words clearly.
 He had to stop me to calm me down.
 He also said that working in a multi-cultural environment means that sometimes I will have to deal with international customers who only speak a little bit of English or not at all.
-Taking his advice, I am now practicing and improving my communication skills.
+Taking his advice, I am now practising and improving my communication skills.
 Generally speaking, the work is quite nice; my supervisor and other colleagues always support me.

 Do you have any words for people who want to develop themselves?

 Truthfully, I would have never had a chance to discover the world if I just stayed in Vietnam.
 One essential part of Finnish education I noticed is that education is a human right, and people really value it as they can study at any age as long as they have the passion and motivation.
 I am very impressed!
 Hence, I needed to try my best in order to get the opportunity to study abroad in Finland.